What We Still Open After Testing Six Coding Assistants

 Pros

-- +Understands your entire codebase for contextual suggestions
+- +Understands your entire codebase for deeply contextual suggestions across files

-- +Multi-file editing and refactoring in a single action
+- +Composer enables multi-file editing and refactoring in a single natural language instruction

-- +Built-in chat with access to project files and docs
+- +Built-in chat with direct access to project files, documentation, and web search

-- +Full VS Code compatibility with all extensions
+- +Full VS Code compatibility retaining all extensions, themes, and keybindings

 Cons

-- -Requires switching from existing IDE for full benefit
+- -Requires switching from your existing IDE to get the full benefit of codebase indexing

-- -Can be distracting when suggestions don't match coding style
+- -Suggestions can be distracting when they do not match your preferred coding patterns

 2. GitHub Copilot